Davida1014/Car-Accident-Predictor/README.md

 If your timing is flexible, avoid hours of peak accident frequency.

 # Next Steps
-- Generate predictions for The Bronx and Staten Island
 - Try other modeling types, such as neural networks
 - Predict number of accidents by zip code
-- Predict number of injuries per borough and zip code
+- Predict number of injuries
-- Incorporate weather APIs and web-scraping
+- Incorporate weather data
 - Adjust model as pandemic-related updates occur